-The following offenses are prohibited on District property, at school, or at school-related activities, including on buses or other public transportation that carry students to or from school or activities, and may be punishable by out-of-school suspension, in-school suspension, detention, Saturday school, assignment of duties other than class tasks, withdrawal of extracurricular or honorary privileges, or any other discipline management techniques listed in Section C of this Code, as determined by the campus principal.
+The following offenses are prohibited on District property, at school, or at school-related activities, including on buses or other public transportation that carry students to or from school or activities, and may be punishable by out-of-school suspension, inschool suspension, detention, Saturday school, assignment of duties other than class tasks, withdrawal of extracurricular or honorary privileges, or any other discipline management techniques listed in Section C of this Code, as determined by the campus principal.
 Students who commit serious offenses will be assessed discipline penalties commensurate with the offense.
 In some cases, the offenses in this section may also meet the definition of conduct which warrants more severe discipline, Disciplinary Alternative Education Program (DAEP) placement, or expulsion.
 If this occurs, the offense in question is elevated to a Level III or IV offense.

-- 21.AA Cheating or copying work of another student. - 21.AB Throwing objects that can cause bodily injury or damage property. - 21.AC Possessing or using skateboards, inline skates, or similar items. - 21.AD Without permission, leaving classes during instructional time, leaving school grounds during the academic day, or leaving a school-sponsored event in which the student is a participant (first offense). - 21.AE Participating in gambling or games of chance which are not authorized by campus administration. - 21.AF Engaging in minor sexual acts/contact (including, but not limited to, kissing and/or necking). - 21.AG Using a communication device or other electronic devices, such as an iPod, stereo headsets, MP3 players, CD players, or video cameras during school hours; however, cellular/digital telephones, two-way radios, or other such communication devices may be possessed by students at the discretion of the principal as long as the device is not displayed or used during school hours. - 21.AH Possessing or using matches or a lighter. - 21.Al Possessing Mace or pepper spray. - 21.AJ Violating dress and grooming code standards. - 21.AK Loitering or trespassing on school grounds.
+- 21.AA Cheating or copying work of another student. - 21.AB Throwing objects that can cause bodily injury or damage property. - 21.AC Possessing or using skateboards, inline skates, or similar items, except where the campus principal allows the use of such items solely for transportation to school.
+Such items must be stored in the student's locker or other permissible storage location throughout the school day and may not be used on school grounds at any time. - 21.AD Without permission, leaving classes during instructional time, leaving school grounds during the academic day, or leaving a school-sponsored event in which the student is a participant (first offense).

+- 21.AE Participating in gambling or games of chance which are not authorized by campus administration. - 21.AF Engaging in minor sexual acts/contact (including, but not limited to, kissing and/or necking). - 21.AG Using a communication device or other electronic devices, such as an iPod, stereo headsets, MP3 players, CD players, or video cameras during school hours; however, cellular/digital telephones, two-way radios, or other such communication devices may be possessed by students at the discretion of the principal as long as the device is not displayed or used during school hours. - 21.AH Possessing or using matches or a lighter. - 21.AI Possessing Mace or pepper spray. - 21.AJ Violating dress and grooming code standards. - 21.AK Loitering or trespassing on school grounds.
 Students should be on campus for an educationally-related purpose, such as tutorials or extracurricular activities.
 Students who are waiting for a ride home shall not be considered to be loitering. - 21.AL Possessing, using or exhibiting school supplies (i.e., pencils, pens, scissors) or any other item in a manner that threatens to inflict or actually inflicts bodily harm to another person, as long as the offense does not meet the definition of a Level II offense or assault causing bodily injury (Level III). - 21.AM Engaging in conduct that constitutes a disruption of classes or lawful assemblies, activities, or transportation. - 21.AN Engaging in any other conduct that disrupts the school environment or educational process or poses a threat to the safety or orderly operation of the school or event but that the principal/designee determines is a serious offense.